Getting a Thai SIM Card

 Now that I had a Thai SIM card with data, I created a new Uber account.
 This was great for Thailand cause rides were 30-80THB for rides that were about 1-3 miles.
 The streets aren’t well maintained and crossing the street is dangerous with the amount of traffic.
 I took a tuktuk 1 mile the day before and they charged me 150THB.
 Uber made my stay in Chiang Mai hassle free.

-My next stop was Japan for 4 days and they sold SIM cards from vending machines at the airport.
-There was a 1 week pass but they were charging 3200JPY for it.
-Way too much for 4 days so I rolled the dice on having no data there.
-Most places had wifi and my go-to location was Starbucks.
+For reference, a 1-week data plan in Japan at Narita airport was going for 3200JPY.
+That’s about 16x the cost.
+Way too much for a week of data so I rolled the dice on having no data there.
+Most places in Japan had wifi and my go-to location was Starbucks.